takecian/webpay-token-ios/README.md

 ```

 ### WPYTokenizer (Model)
-If you are creating your own view, create token with WPYTokenizer.
+If you are creating your own view, create token using WPYTokenizer.

 ```
 #import "Webpay.h"